Esri/geodev-hackerlabs/develop/jsapi/buffer_with_geometry_engine_and_slider/lab.md

   </body>
   ```

-3. At the top of the page, add CSS to the main `style` tag to display the buffer range UI:
+3. At the top of the page, we'll set up some styling.
+Add some CSS to the existing `<style>` tag to display the buffer range UI.

   ```CSS
   <style>